 Pension, disability, and Social Security benefits

 Clients who receive an annuity, pension, retirement, disability, or Social Security benefits receive a regular payment monthly.
-The payments from these income sources usually count as unearned income.
+The payments from these income sources usually count as unearned income for Child Care Subsidy.
 There is an exception for disability and insurance payments.
-When the payments are employer-funded and paid to person who is an active employee, these payments are earned income.
+When the payments are employer-funded and paid to a person who is an active employee, these payments are earned income.

 Use the gross monthly amount.
 This is the amount before any recoupment or Medicare premiums deductions.
 You may exclude the amount used to repay an overpayment unless the client is repaying the funds due to an intentional program violation.